GATB/MindTheGap/doc/MindTheGap_insertion_caller.md

     In addition to the read or graph files, the `fill` module has one other mandatory option, `-bkpt`:

     * `-bkpt`: the breakpoint file path.
-This is one of the output of the `find` module and contains for each detected insertion site its left and right kmers from and to which the local assembly will be performed (see section E for details about the format).
+This is one of the output of the `find` module and contains for each detected insertion site its left and right kmers from and to which the local assembly will be performed (see section [Output formats](#output-formats) for details about the format).

 	The fill module has several optional options: